-Schools face hefty IT bills, a tarnished reputation, a mountain of bad press and backlash from students, staff and alumni.
+Schools that fail to prevent cyber-attacks will face hefty IT bills, a tarnished reputation, a mountain of bad press and backlash from students, staff and alumni.
 With the average cost to a higher education institution standing at $4 million, it's vital that organizations remain educated about data breaches and cybersecurity.

 Quantum Armor™ for Educational Institutions helps schools prevent cyber incidents, and proactively secure their perimeter security as well as internal networks.
 Quantum Armor allows school administrators to:

 - Manage your entire cyber security strategy with a single user.

 - Find and track weak links in the school's perimeter security.

 - Harden the security of any of your cloud instances.

 - Hit the ground running, with a cybersecurity platform that takes less than an hour to set up.